henpizza/NonogramSolver/README.md

 # NonogramSolver

-Pre-alpha version (commit no. 11).
+Alpha version (commit no. 12).
-Currently only the testing phase is implemented.
+Please use the `main.py` file.

+This commit mainly adds the `keras_tuner.py` that will be used to find the best hyperparameters.

 The results gained so far with neural networks are preliminary.

+Important: normalisation damages the information contained in the data.

 ## Logistic regression and other relevant information